-Also, we assume that the manager-in-control (whether incumbent or rival) can appropriate some benefits that are not shared by outside shareholders - a private benefits of control.
+Also, we assume that the manager-in-control (whether incumbent or rival) can appropriate some benefits that are not shared by outside shareholders - a private benefit of control.
 This private benefit is not verifiable; otherwise, if it is verifiable, it will be relatively easy for outside shareholders to stop the manager from appropriating it.
-The realized value of the private benefit is $B_i = b_i \alpha a_i P(x)$, where i = I, R. The parameter b_i measures the manager-in-control's ability to convert one unit of NPV into his private benefit.
+The realized value of the private benefit is $B_i = b_i \ a_i P(x)$, where i = I, R. The parameter b_i measures the manager-in-control's ability to convert one unit of NPV into his private benefit.
 Henceforth, we will call the parameter b_i "ability to extract private benefits" of the manager-in-control.
-We avoid the problem of over investment by assuming that private benefits are also maximized at \bar{x} .
-Like public quality, we assume that incumbent's ability to extract private benefits, $b_I \in [0, 1]$, is common knowledge and the potential rival manager's ability to extract private benefits b_R is a random variable drawn from a uniform distribution with support 0 and 1.
-The parameter α is an inverse measure of the ineffectiveness of "other outside private benefit monitoring mechanisms" that can help, directly or indirectly, shareholders to access and/or prevent managers from converting public value into excessive private benefits.
-For example, an effective income/consumption/wealth disclosure system for government tax purposes and/or efficient legal system can act as an additional deterrence to extracting excessive private benefits.
-The higher the value of α , the higher the ineffectiveness of such outside monitoring mechanisms.
-An $\alpha < 1$ implies that the other monitoring mechanisms in place are such that even the most "villainous" managers, $b_i = 1$, cannot "convert" the entire NPV into private benefits.
-See, for example, Dyck and Zingales (2004) and Nenova (2003) for detailed discussions on estimates of private benefits.
+We avoid the problem of over-investment by assuming that private benefits are also maximized at \bar{x} .
+Like his public quality, we assume that incumbent's ability to extract private benefits, $b_I \in [0, 1]$, is common knowledge and the potential rival manager's ability to extract private benefits b_R is a random variable drawn from a uniform distribution with support 0 and 1.

-2.2 Firm Value
+3.2 Firm Value

-We normalize the initial value of the firm, $V_0 = 0$; hence, the present value of all the cash flows generated from the new investment is the only source of future dividends for the shareholders adjusted for the private benefit of control.
-What are the costs of private benefits?
-There is a direct loss to the shareholders - a dollar worth of private benefit is a dollar less for the outside shareholders - we call it "value effect" of private benefits.
-There is also an important indirect loss to the shareholders: Private benefit does not directly reduce value of the firm, but allows the manager to use the private benefits to stall potential value-enhancing takeovers activities - we call it entrenchment effect of private benefits.
-In both the cases, these private benefits are direct gains for the manager.
-We focus on both these effects of private benefits.11
+We normalize the initial value of the firm, $V_0 = 0$; hence, the present value of all the cash flows generated from the new investment is the only source of future dividends for the shareholders, adjusted for the extraction of private benefits of control.
+What are the costs of these private benefits?
+There is a direct loss to the shareholdersa dollar worth of private benefit is a dollar less for the outside shareholderswe call it the value effect of the private benefits.
+There is also an important indirect loss to the shareholders: Private benefit does not directly reduce value of the firm, but allows the manager to use the private benefits to stall potential value-enhancing takeovers activities activities we call this the entrenchment effect of private benefits.
+In both cases, these private benefits are direct gains for the manager.
+We focus on both these effects of private benefits.11 where i = I, R. We assume \tilde{a}R and \tilde{b}R are independent random variables.
+Outside shareholders want to maximize firm value; hence, they want a manager who is best in terms of public quality